Sedation Dentistry FAQ's - Reston, VA

 How Does Oral Sedation Dentistry Work?

-Oral sedation dentistry refers to the use of commonly prescribed sedation medications, called benzodiazepines, to help calm patients during their dental appointment.
+Oral sedation refers to the use of commonly prescribed sedation medications, called benzodiazepines, to help calm patients during their dental appointment.
 The patient is given a pill to take about an hour prior to their dental procedure.
 Depending on the dose, oral sedation can be minimal or moderate.
-With minimal sedation, the patient will be drowsy, but still be awake, and they will be very relaxed.
+With minimal sedation, the patient will be drowsy, but still be awake, and they will feel very relaxed.
 A larger dose may be given to produce moderate sedation.
 The effects of the drug last for a few hours, so the patient will need someone to drive them home.

 Is Oral Sedation Safe, and Are There Any Side Effects?